 Resources

 The Fur-Bearers strives to create and maintain resources that will help individuals, communities, and municipalities prevent or mitigate wildlife conflict, as well as educate residents on how to live peacefully with wildlife.
 Below is a list of our available print resources.
 If you’d like to learn more about them, or to order some for your community, please contact us at info@TheFurBearers.com.
+You can directly order door hangers by clicking here and using the form.

-Urban Feeding of Fur-Bearing Wildlife literature review
+Urban Feeding of Fur-Bearing Wildlife

-This review, compiled by Amelia Porter, MSc, EP, RPBio, looks at the impacts of wildlife feeding in particular and the detrimental consequences it has on animals, ecosystems, and even humans themselves.
+This literature review, compiled by Amelia Porter, MSc, EP, RPBio, looks at the impacts of wildlife feeding in particular and the detrimental consequences it has on animals, ecosystems, and even humans themselves.
 It lists several recommendations to address and mitigate wildlife feeding including educational programs, implementing wildlife-feeding bylaws coupled with effective enforcement, designing communities that foster connection with nature while minimizing feeding, developing coexistence plans within urban planning frameworks, and more.

 Living With Skunks and Raccoons pamphlet

-The headlines we see about wildlife conflict are usually large carnivores, like bears or coyotes.
+The headlines we see about negative encounters with wildlife are usually large carnivores, like bears or coyotes.
 But most people – particularly those in urban areas – will more often come into conflict or have concerns about small mammals like skunks and raccoons.
 These crafty critters can pose unique challenges, but solutions to preventing and mitigating conflict with them do exist.
 Our Living With Skunks and Raccoons pamphlet includes tips on removing attractants, wildlife proofing homes, municipal policies, and biological information about these small mammals.

 Field Guide to Canada’s Fur-Bearers